Fast Food & Sugary Drinks

 Fast Food Marketing Research

-- Fast food advertising: Billions in spending, continued high exposure by youth.
+- Fast Food FACTS 2021: Billions in spending, continued high exposure by youth.
 Rudd Report.
 June 2021.

 - Choi YY, Hyary M, Fleming-Milici F, Harris JL.
 Voluntary healthier kids’ meals policies: Are caregivers choosing kids’ meals and healthier items for their child? [published online ahead of print, 2021 May 5].
 Pediatr Obes.
 2021;e12797.